-If you’re reading this, chances are you are a Maid of Honour or part of a wedding and are researching how to write a wedding speech.
+If you’re reading this, chances are you’re part of a wedding and are researching how to write a maid of honour speech!

-Maybe you’ve been in this position before and are simply doing a little research to refresh yourself on the wedding speech structure or maybe you’re brand new to this role and feeling unsure of what’s expected of you.
+Maybe you’ve been in this position before and are doing a little research to refresh yourself on the wedding speech structure, or perhaps you’re brand new to this role and feeling unsure of what’s expected of you.

-Regardless of your experience, you’ve come to a great place!
-I’m a professional wedding speech writer with over 4 years experience writing custom wedding speeches.
+Regardless of your experience, you’ve come to the right place!
+I’m a professional wedding speech writer with over five years of experience writing custom wedding speeches.

 What is a Wedding Speech?

-The traditional purpose of the wedding speech is to congratulate the newlyweds and wish them happiness in their marriage.
+The wedding speech’s traditional purpose is to congratulate the newlyweds and wish them happiness in their marriage.
 Sounds simple, right?

 The Modern Wedding Speech

-We’ve all seen the YouTube videos of the bridal party delivering their speech as a custom rap or ballad with personalized lyrics to fit the happy couple.
-The audience claps along and the newlyweds and in awe of the delivery.
+We’ve all seen the YouTube videos of the bridal party delivering their speech in the form of a custom rap or ballad with personalized lyrics to fit the happy couple–The audience claps along and the newlyweds and in awe of the delivery.

 Or maybe you’ve seen the viral speech that was so funny people were gasping for air and wiping tears from their eyes.